 A FOCUS ON YOUTH

 At the time of South Africa’s transition to democracy, hopes were high for the cohort of children born at that particular moment in history.
-Today, twenty-one years into democracy, this group of children is ’coming of age’.
+Today, twenty-three years into democracy, this group of children is ’coming of age’.
 Despite the many promises of a ‘better life for all’, racial, class and gender inequalities continue to shape these young people’s lives, dreams and opportunities.
 Especially among previously disadvantaged groups, levels of school drop-out, un(der)employment and discouraged work seekers are high.
 The situation has again given rise to the labelling of South African youth as a threat to society – ‘a lost generation’ or ‘a ticking time bomb’ that needs to be ‘diffused’.

 But how much do we really know about the ways in which ordinary young South Africans experience their lives and engage with the structural forces impacting on them?
 How much of that understanding is taken into account when developing policies and interventions aimed at supporting youth development?
 In its endeavours to meaningfully engage with the key challenges facing South Africa, the youth focus of the PII is a response to the need for evidence-based interventions aimed at empowering youth to create meaningful lives for themselves, and to break the intergenerational cycle of poverty.
 It calls for concerted efforts to bring together research, policy and practise in collaborative moments of knowledge exchange and creation.